-In severe cases where the pinguecula is interfering with vision or is making blinking or contact lens wear increasingly uncomfortable, surgical removal may be considered.
+In severe cases where the pinguecula is interfering with vision, causing discomfort with blinking or making contact lens wear increasingly uncomfortable, surgical removal may be considered.
 Pingueculae may also lead to the development of a pterygium.

 PLEASE READ: The information given under Eye Conditions is of a general nature and is not intended to be advice on any particular matter.
 Please take the appropriate Optometrical advice before acting on any information given under Eye Conditions of The Eye Practice web-site.